 Connecting Europe Facility (CEF)

 The Connecting Europe Facility (CEF) is a key EU funding instrument that promotes growth, jobs, and competitiveness through targeted investments in infrastructure.
-Through funding, it supports the development of high performing, sustainable, and efficiently interconnected trans-European networks in the fields of transport, energy, and telecom services.
+Through funding, it supports the development of high performing, sustainable, and efficiently interconnected trans-European networks in the fields of transport, energy, and digital services.
+CEF also seeks to better integrate the transport, energy and digital sectors, and to help achieve EU climate objectives.

-In addition to traditional grants, CEF also offers financial support to projects through innovative financial instruments such as guarantees and project bonds.
-These instruments aim to act as a catalyst to attract further funding from the private sector (e.g. equity and debt) and other public sector actors.
+In addition to traditional grants, CEF also offered financial support to projects through innovative financial instruments such as project bonds.
+These instruments aimed to act as a catalyst to attract further funding from the private sector (e.g. equity and debt) and other public sector actors.
+The new InvestEU Programme (e.g. for debt and equity), implemented in the course of 2021-2027, will bring together multitude of EU financial instruments, including the CEF Debt and CEF Equity instruments.

 What is the relevance for Circular Cities?